Get to Know Your Lexus Shock Absorber and Strut Assembly

 FAQs—Lexus Shock Absorber and Strut Assembly

-- What's the difference between Lexus struts and shock absorbers?
+What's the difference between Lexus struts and shock absorbers?

 Meanwhile, your shocks are more about shock dampening and absorption at localized areas of your suspension to make for a smoother ride so that it could decrease extreme suspension spring oscillation.
 Both of these car parts are responsible for improving your control over your Lexus vehicle, making it safer, smoother, and more stable.
 A shock cannot be replaced by a strut and vice-versa.

-- Will aftermarket shocks and struts work on my newer Lexus SUV?
+Will aftermarket shocks and struts work on my newer Lexus SUV?

-Quite a lot of aftermarket shocks and struts will work with the standard suspension of newer models of Lexus without the need of modification.
+Quite a lot of aftermarket shocks and struts will work with the standard suspension of newer models of Lexus without the need for modification.
 A self-leveling suspension, however, might require rear spring replacement in order to accept aftermarket struts and shocks properly.
 You can only use stock or OEM (Original Equipment Manufacturer) Lexus shocks and struts for Lexus vehicles that utilize air suspension.

-- How do I know my shocks and struts for my Lexus require replacement?
+How do I know my shocks and struts for my Lexus require replacement?

 You should go to your Lexus dealer and have their ASE-certified technicians inspect your shock absorbers and strut assemblies regularly whenever your Lexus vehicle is brought in for tire, brake, and alignment services.
 If there are unusual noises from your suspension system and excessive oscillation from its springs, then the technician is there to confirm or not whether it's a major problem requiring shocks and struts replacement.

-Just because there's light film on your shocks and struts it doesn't necessarily mean they require replacement from the get go.
+Just because there's a light film on your shocks and struts it doesn't necessarily mean they require replacement from the get-go.
 As long as they're working properly, there's no need for hasty replacement decisions.
 A light baste of oil on your shock absorbers and strut assembly is usually the result of oil lubrication on the rod as it cycles to and fro of the working chamber.

-- I've replaced my shocks and struts assembly several times monthly because of excessive oil leakage.
+I've replaced my shocks and struts assembly several times monthly because of excessive oil leakage.
 Why are they failing so much?